alxhghs/my-personal-page/src/blog-posts/google-tag-manager.md

 cp .cache/default-html.js src/html.js
 ```

-Add then GTM script to the top of `html±<head>` in `src/html.js`.
+Add the GTM script to the top of `html±<head>` in `src/html.js`.
 See [Google's Quick Start Guide](https://developers.google.com/tag-manager/quickstart) for where to find the GTM script.
 Since we are using React, you will need to add the script using `dangerouslySetHTML` as shown below.
 Don't worry about it being dangerous, we know what we are doing, right?
 [See the React documentation for `javascript±dangerouslySetHTML`](https://reactjs.org/docs/dom-elements.html#dangerouslysetinnerhtml)

 ```javascript
 {/* Google Tag Manager */}